R-033/milkstain/README.md

 ### Requirements
 Milkstain can be driven from any ```AudioSource``` as long as ```AudioClip``` is not compressed.
 Otherwise the time array will be filled with zeros.

-RenderTextures are used for generating output image.
-To display visualizer on a surface just pass ```FinalTexture``` into your material on runtime.

 ### Playing presets
 For visualizer to work, first you need to instantiate the prefab ```Assets/Milkstain/Resources/Milkdrop.prefab```.
 It has everything already set up.